 Drop 2 major 9th guitar chords - Diagrams and voicing charts

 Here are 12 guitar diagrams to play drop 2 major ninth chords.
 These diagrams are based on the drop 2 major seventh chords.
-To build a drop 2 maj9 chord you just have to move the root 2 semitones (two frets) up to get the ninth.
+Building a drop 2 maj9 chord from drop maj7 chords is very easy, you just have to move the root 2 semitones (two frets) up to get the ninth.

 Rootless voicings and diagrams

-As you can see, root notes are dotted in red in the following diagrams, they are nor played, but it is important to locate them to find more easily the chord position on the guitar neck and as well as its name.
+As you can see, root notes are those circled in red in the following diagrams.
+Root notes are nor played, but it is important to locate them to find more easily the chord position on the guitar neck and as well as its name.